Conditional entropy production and quantum fluctuation theorem of dissipative information: Theory and experiments

-We study the conditional entropy production in terms of the coupling memory, also known as the Maxwell's demon \cite{Sagawa08,Sagawa12,Funo15,Camati16,Naghiloo18,Zheng20}.
-When the system couples to the environments, the memory also establishes the correlation with the environment, without interacting with the environment directly.
-Such distributive correlation \cite{Cubitt03,Chuan12}, missed in previous studies on the quantum Maxwell's demon, contributes to an additional information loss, which is a lower bound of the conditional entropy production.
+When a system is coupled to the environment {to extract work}, the {reference or the demon} also establishes correlation with the environment, {even without direct interactions with the environment. {Since work can be extracted from correlations \cite{funoThermodynamicWorkGain2013,beraGeneralizedLawsThermodynamics2017,manzanoOptimalWorkExtraction2018}, the correlation established indirectly between the {reference} and the environment implies a hidden work waste}.
+This has been missed in previous studies on the quantum Maxwell's demon model.
+Our study aims to clarify such additional information loss through the study of conditional entropy production.}

-In this Letter, we prove that the conditional entropy production of the system (conditioned on the memory) is equal or larger than the unconditional entropy production.
-We call the positive mismatch between the two as the dissipative information.
-Work can be extracted from the correlation between the system and the memory \cite{Funo13,Bera17,Manzano18work}.
-Dissipative information characterizes the waste of such correlation work.
-We also establish the fluctuation theorems associated with the conditional entropy production, based on different two-point measurement schemes.
-Surprisingly, the dissipative information itself also follows the fluctuation theorem at the semi-classical level, which is beyond the fluctuation theorem on the thermodynamic quantities, such as the heat \cite{Jarzynski04} and the entropy productions \cite{Manzano18}.
-We give several examples based on the qubit collisional model \cite{Landi20} and talk about the universal positive dissipative information of the qubit Maxwell's demon.
-We also verify the new quantum fluctuation theorem of dissipative information based on the experiments on IBM quantum computers.
+In our study, we find that the conditional entropy production of the system, conditioned on the reference, is equal to or larger than the unconditional entropy production.
+There is a reference-induced dissipation, here called the dissipative information, which is additional to the energy dissipation of the system.
+As a direct consequence of the positive dissipative information, the maximum work that can be extracted from the system is always less than the conditional free energy difference, and the dissipative information is the wasted work in the work extraction.
+Based on a qubit collisional model \cite{landiIrreversibleEntropyProduction2021}, we demonstrate clear distinctions between thermal and informational nonequilibrium through the disparate behaviors of dissipative information, conditional entropy production, and unconditional entropy production.
+Furthermore, we demonstrate that the dissipative information is nonzero for any Maxwell's demon with the non-optimal feedback control, {where the hidden work waste characterized by the positive dissipative information universally exists}.

+We also establish quantum fluctuation theorems associated with the conditional entropy production, based on the two-point measurement scheme.
+Surprisingly, we find that the dissipative information itself also follows a fluctuation theorem.
+This is beyond the quantum fluctuation theorems of thermodynamic quantities such as heat \cite{jarzynskiClassicalQuantumFluctuation2004} and entropy production \cite{manzanoQuantumFluctuationTheorems2018}.
+We test our quantum fluctuation theorem of dissipative information on IBM quantum computers.